 Numbness or tingling feeling in the low back or legs

 Difficulty walking or keeping your balance

 These symptoms overlap with several other back conditions, which makes an accurate diagnosis even more essential to effective treatment.

 Spinal Stenosis Treatment Options

 Initially, spinal stenosis is often treated with nonsurgical methods like medication to manage pain, and steroidal injections to reduce inflammation.
-If these conservative options fail to do the track, a surgical procedure may be recommended to solve the symptoms associated with the stenosis.
+If these conservative options are not helpful, a surgical procedure may be recommended.
 These procedures are aimed at freeing up space in the spinal canal and relieving pressure on the spinal nerves.

 Twin Cities Spine Pain Clinic

 At Advanced Spine & Pain Clinics, we give each patient the individualized attention and care they deserve.
 No matter what your situation, we will fully diagnose your condition and recommend a treatment plan that suits your needs.
-Our pain management physicians treat Minnesota patients in Edina, Bloomington, Minneapolis, and the surrounding Twin Cities Metro area.
-Fill out our appointment form or give us a call today at (612) 20-SPINE to set up your appointment.
+Our pain management physicians treat Minnesota patients in Edina, Bloomington, Minneapolis and the Twin Cities metro area.
+Give us a call today at (612) 20-SPINE to set up your appointment.